 Operations

 Some changes affecting EMS operations include requiring all personnel to wear eye protection and masks when interacting with any patient.
 This requirement will increase the amount needed in the budget to cover the additional PPE.
-Many agencies now require all personnel to have their temperature taken and a negative COVID test before starting their shift, also affecting the operations budget.
+Many agencies now require all personnel to have their temperature taken and a negative COVID test before starting their shift, which also affects the operations budget.

 Telemedicine